Q. Where and when should I go on safari?

 Q. Are insects a nuisance on safari?

 A. Generally people are surprised by the lack of insects on safari; weather conditions make a difference and if you’re in the middle of a herd of 100,000 wildebeest you must expect some flies.
 However for the great majority of time and areas, insects are not a problem on safari.
+Simple precautions such as covering your ankles in the evenings and the use of repellents help against mosquitoes and malarial prophylactics should be taken on safari.

 Q. How hot will it be?